dmz44/Robotics_Assignment_5/README.md

 ### Assignment requirement

-**Source Code Submission** is required for Milestone Assignment 5 on Canvas.

 A hardware video demonstration submission is required for Milestone Assignment 5.

 You need to demonstrate that you can utilize various natural language pipelines for your needs.
 Refer to the demo requirement section at the end of the milestone assignment on what to include in the video.